Derek316x/Glowb-iOS/README.md

 # Glowb

-iOS app that communicates with particle hardware.
+iOS app to communicate with Particle hardware.